maxng07/ksqlDB/README.md

 Display all the logs from the topic

 select count(*) from botnet where `User-agent` LIKE '%python%' emit changes;
+Display and count based on User-agent column which contains the string "python"

 select * from botnet where `User-agent` NOT LIKE '%Mozilla%';
+Display all data from topic where the Column User-agent does not contain string Mozilla

 select count(*) as count, `User-agent`, CLIENTIP, METHOD, URI  from botnet GROUP BY `User-agent`, CLIENTIP, METHOD, URI  emit changes;
 ```